-Border Patrol agents charged with felony theft, misconduct
+Border Patrol agents charged with theft, misconduct

 Two Border Patrol agents were arraigned Friday on charges of felony theft and misconduct in office for allegedly stealing items while executing a search warrant.

 Terence Mitchell Bruce, 43, of St. Clair Shores and Stanley Lyle Nicholson, 45, of Romulus were charged following an investigation by the Michigan State Police and Attorney General Bill Schuette’s Public Integrity Unit, Schuette’s office announced Friday.